Platycerium bifurcatum: Cultivation

-Platycerium bifurcatum is cultivated as an ornamental plant for gardens.
+Platycerium bifurcatum is commonly cultivated around the world as an ornamental plant.
+They are easily propagated by division and can be mounted on trees or boards, or grown in baskets.
 With a minimum temperature requirement of 5 C, in temperate regions it may be grown outdoors in sheltered locations, otherwise as a houseplant.
 It has gained the Royal Horticultural Society's Award of Garden Merit.